 A burgeoning body of research suggests that kids who have a “sampling period” where they play multiple attacking sports, like basketball, soccer, hockey, or volleyball, transfer anticipatory skills – the ability to read body movements and gameplay in order to react quickly – to whichever sport they ultimately decide to pursue seriously.
 Like children who grow up bilingual and subsequently learn other languages more easily, kids who learn multiple sports early seem to pick up any future sport more rapidly.
 Consider the message in the counterintuitive title of a study on the developmental paths of Danish elite and lower-level athletes: “Late Specialization: The Key to Success.”

 5) THEIR PHYSICAL HEALTH

-David Epstein is author of the top 10 New York Times bestseller The Sports Gene: Inside the Science of Extraordinary Athletic Performance.
-He is an investigative reporter at ProPublica, former senior writer at Sports Illustrated, and his TED talk on athletic performance was one of the most viewed of 2014.
-He was a scientist in training before coming to journalism, and was twice All-East in NCAA Division-I track and field.
+David Epstein is the author of the top 10 New York Times bestseller The Sports Gene: Inside the Science of Extraordinary Athletic Performance.
+He is an investigative reporter at ProPublica former senior writer at Sports Illustrated, and his TED talk on athletic performance was one of the most viewed of 2014.
+He was a scientist in training before coming to journalism and was twice All-East in NCAA Division-I track and field.

 Alex Flanagan co-founded I love to watch you play in 2015.
 She was flying home from an NFL work assignment when a learning specialist, who was sitting next to her, shared 5 reasons she shouldn’t feel guilty missing her son’s game.
 She shared their conversation on her own website alexflanagan.com and the response was so overwhelming it inspired her to create ILTWYP to help parents like herself navigate youth sports.